Bike Fitness and Biking Skills to Ride the Wetlands Trail in Henderson, Nevada

 Ask any local cyclist and you’ll learn that most fear the challenge of the Three Sisters.
 In fact, most cyclists ride it clockwise for the thrill of a fast descent.
 The primary goal is biking for weight loss.
 The route for today is an introductory approach going Counterclockwise.

 The goal is biking for weight loss.
 Hill climbing is an intense metabolic blast like no other.
 It’s as intense as you can tolerate until you can’t tolerate it.
 Then you catch your breath enough to continue.
-Recovery is brief and interspersed with bouts of all-out effort.
+Recovery is brief as well as interspersed with bouts of all-out effort.

-Here’s an aerial map of our route, and then comes my virtual ride of the Three Sisters bike route with GoPro giving you the breathtaking details.
+Here’s an aerial map of our route.
+Here comes my virtual ride of the Three Sisters bike route with GoPro giving you the breathtaking details.

 The story behind the bike ride: An enthusiastic biking student shows a true commitment by turning up at my place a little after sunrise.
 She was curious and motivated after viewing last week’s bike route video in my series on Henderson bike trails.
-Inspired by the first video on The Three Sisters Bike Trail challenge, she found the “warm-up” hills and texted that she had done the Three Sisters!
+Inspired by the first video on The Three Sisters Bike Trail challenge, she found the “warm-up” hills.
+After that, she texted me saying that that she had done the Three Sisters!
 I was finding it hard to believe that a local cycling student could head out on a solo mission to take on such a biking challenge.
 We had only gone through the basics of Smart Cycling and she hadn’t gotten to learn the gear shifting protocols for hill climbing yet.

 So, I pulled up her route map on MapMyRide, the app where we share our bike rides.
 As I suspected, she hadn’t gotten near the Three Sisters at all.
 Driven as she would be to find the real “sistas” I promised to introduce her to this highly regarded section of the Henderson Bike trail system.
 After all, I am the trail watch “ambassador” working to aid trail users in the most positive experience to be had on the Henderson trails.
 I couldn’t tempt someone to take on the challenge alone.